ibm-cloud-docs/vmwaresolutions/vmonic/faq_esxi.md

 If absolutely necessary, you can disable root access after the ESXi servers have a status of **Ready to Use** on the {{site.data.keyword.vmwaresolutions_short}} console.

-You must reenable root access for subsequent automation operations, for example, when adding or removing file shares or when installing additional services, such as Zerto on {{site.data.keyword.cloud}}.
+You must reenable root access for subsequent automation operations, for example, when adding or removing file shares or when installing additional services, such as Zerto on {{site.data.keyword.cloud_notm}}.

 ## Can I add static routes on my ESXi servers to mount storage from other locations?